tamasseller/home-os/scheduler/docs/overview.md

 mixed when the task is waiting for an event, but with a timeout.
 In that case it does both simultaneously.

-The fact that a task is waiting for something needs to be kept track of by the scheduler, this is implemented by putting the task (or something that can identify it) in the adequate container.
-So the core activites of the scheduler can be described in terms of containers and their elements.
+The fact that a task is waiting for something needs to be kept track of by the scheduler, this is implemented by putting the task (or an auxiliary object that can identify it) in the adequate container.
+So most of the basic activites of the scheduler can be described in terms of containers and their elements.

 ### Event-based waiting